CNAG-Biomedical-Informatics/convert-pheno/docs/mapping-steps.md

     * **Expansion Possibility:** Being based at CNAG, a genomics institution, the potential to extend Convert-Pheno's mapping to encompass other Beacon v2 entities was a significant consideration.
     * **Overlap with Phenopackets v2:** Despite minor differences in nomenclature or hierarchy, many essential terms remain identical, encouraging interoperability.

+### Schema mapping

+When creating a new conversion between two data models, the first step is to **match the variables** between the two data schemas.
+At the time of writting this (Sep-2023) the mapping of variables is still performed **manually** by human brains :cold_sweat:.

+!!!
+Info "Mapping strategy: External or hardcoded?"
+    In the early stages of development, we explored the possibility of employing configuration files to guide the mapping process as an alternative to hardcoded solutions.
+However, it became evident that JSON data structures posed significant complexity due to nesting, rendering this approach unfeasible for most scenarios, except for [REDCap](redcap.md) and [CDISC-ODM](cdisc-odm.md)  data, which are mapped to Beacon v2 Models via configuration files.

+In the **Mapping tables** section (accessible via the 'Technical Details' tab on the left navigation bar), we outline the equivalencies between different schemas.
+These tables fulfill several purposes:

+1. It's a quick way to help out the _Health Data_ community.
+2. Experts can check it out and suggest changes without digging into all the code.
+3. If you want to chip in and create a new conversion, you can start by making a mapping table.

+!!!
+Bug "Notice"
+    Please note that accurately mapping, even between two standards, is a substantial undertaking.
+While we possess expertise in certain areas, we certainly don't claim mastery in all :pray:.
+We sincerely welcome any **suggestions** or feedback.

+### From table mappings to code

+The tables function as a reference for implementing the source code of Convert-Pheno.
+For each format conversion, there is a dedicated Perl [submodule](https://github.com/CNAG-Biomedical-Informatics/convert-pheno/tree/main/lib/Convert/Pheno).

+!!!
+Info "Contributing"
+    While creating the code for a new format can be challenging, modifying properties in an existing one is much easier.
+Feel free to [reach us](https://github.com/CNAG-Biomedical-Informatics/convert-pheno/issues) should you plan to contribute.

 ### Lossless or lossy conversion?

 During the conversion process, handling variables that **cannot be directly mapped** can result in one of two scenarios: